cerner/fhir.cerner.com/content/millennium/dstu2/general-clinical/procedure.md

 ## Overview

 The Procedure resource returns current and historical procedures performed on a patient.
-A procedure can be invasive or non-invasive treatments/procedures and observations.
-For example, a patient who has breast cancer could have significant & pertinent procedures that include mammograms, BRCA testing, breast examination documentation & lumpectomy.
-It is up to the user what procedures are clinically significant to document.
-Surgical and radiology procedures documented in other Cerner solutions will return if manually added by a clinician in the patient's procedure history.
+A procedure can be invasive or noninvasive treatments or procedures and observations.
+For example, a patient who has breast cancer could have significant and pertinent procedures that include mammograms, BRCA testing, breast examination documentation, and lumpectomy.
+The user decides what procedures are clinically significant to document.
+Surgical and radiology procedures documented in other Oracle Cerner products are returned if manually added by a clinician in the patient's procedure history.

 The following fields are returned if valued: